SauravMukherjee44/Aec-Library-Website/README.md

 You now have a new branch containing the modifications you want in the project you forked.
 Now, push your new branch to your remote github fork.

 `$ git push origin main`
-Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bug fix to original repository.
-You can open a pull request by clicking on green icon -
+Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bug fix to the original repository.
+You can open a pull request by clicking on the green icon -

 <p align="center">  <img  src="https://i.imgur.com/aGaqAD5.png">  </p>

-Remember your upstream base branch should be main and source should be your feature branch.
-Click on create pull request and add a name to your pull request.
+Remember your upstream base branch should be the main and the source should be your feature branch.
+Click on create a pull request and add a name to your pull request.
 You can also describe your feature.

 Congratulations!
 You've already made your first contribution.🥳

-Good Luck for your journey
+Good Luck with your journey